 Commissioner Portune served as President of the Board of Hamilton County Commissioners on two separate occasions spanning three years - first from 2007 through December 31, 2008 and again in 2010 from June through December.

 Portune's growth agenda for the county focused on sound land use planning, regional transportation enhancements and strategic economic development investments.
-At his lead, the promise of The Banks riverfront redevelopment project gained new life with a development agreement being struck within months of Portune's presidency commencing after almost a decade of delay under others.
-The Banks is now rising like a Phoenix from the ashes with 90% of all housing and commercial retail space under lease and a second phase about to commence.
+At his lead, the promise of The Banks riverfront redevelopment project gained new life with a development agreement being struck within months of Portune taking the helm as President of the Board of County Commissioners [compared to a decade of delay under others].
+The Banks is an unequivocal success, with 100% of the new housing occupied, virtually all retail and commercial space in operation and Phase II underway.

 Portune proposed the creation of a Land bank for the county with a reformed Port Authority at the helm.
-He successfully renegotiated the creation of the Port Authority.
-His proposed Land Bank has now been enacted into law, and with funding sources identified by or proposed under Portune coming into play, the Port and the Land Bank are commencing the redevelopment of blighted and abandoned properties all over Hamilton County for large and small scale commercial development and new residential construction.
+As President he successfully renegotiated a reformed Port Authority and his proposed Land Bank has now been enacted into law.
+With funding sources identified by or proposed under Portune coming into play, the Port and the Land Bank are commencing the redevelopment of blighted and abandoned properties all over Hamilton County for large and small scale commercial development and new residential construction.
 Portune's Home Improvement Program has leveraged over $40 million in new private investment fixing up the aging housing stock of the county with 75% of the improved properties benefitting middle class homeowners and over 2,500 local contractors receiving jobs.

 Portune led the reformation of the local transit authority, converting it into a regional entity focusing on multi-modal transportation service.
 In his many lead roles at the TID and at OKI, Portune is leading a regional transportation agenda that will introduce commuter rail options to area residents, will put the already constructed Transit Center to use, and will provide for transportation corridor improvements for people and freight that are generating transit oriented economic development projects along all of the region's transit corridors- highway, rail and river.